Skip to main content

 A unified API provides a single, standardized interface to interact with multiple third-party providers.
 Instead of learning each provider’s unique API format, authentication scheme, and data model, you write code once, and StackOne handles the differences.
 What StackOne normalizes:

-• Data models – Consistent field names and structures across providers (e.g., employees in BambooHR, Workday, and Personio all return the same schema)
+• Data models – Consistent field names and structures across providers (e.g., files in Google Drive, SharePoint, and Dropbox all return the same schema; users in Google Workspace, Okta, and 1Password all return the same schema)

 • Authentication – OAuth, API keys, and tokens are managed per-provider; you just pass an x-account-id header